 Violation of Illinois sexual assault laws can result in four years to life in prison upon conviction, depending on the circumstances and whether there are any prior rape convictions.
 The basic provisions of Illinois rape laws are listed in the following table.

 |Code Section||720 ILCS 5/11-1.20|

 A person commits criminal sexual assault if that person commits an act of sexual penetration and:

 |Classifications / Sentences||First conviction: Class 1 felony (4-15 years in prison); second conviction: Class X felony (30-60 years or life in prison); aggravated criminal sexual assault (use of a weapon, death threats, victim under the age of 8 or mentally retarded, etc.): Class X felony (6-30 years mandatory prison, with possible extension up to life in prison).|

 |Defenses||Consent (if force or threat of force is an element); actual innocence; insanity.|

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Illinois Sexual Assault Laws: Related Resources

 Sexual assault charges carry serious potential penalties, as well as a significant amount of social stigma.
 The assistance of a competent lawyer is essential to ensuring that you present a compelling defense.
-Contact a local attorney to schedule a free initial case review to learn more about your defense options.
+Contact an experienced Illinois criminal defense attorney to learn more about your defense options.

 Contact a qualified attorney.